-The Advisor has contractually agreed through April 30, 2021 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses at a ratio no higher than 0.64% (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses, and acquired funds fees and expenses) for Class B shares.
+The Advisor has contractually agreed through April 30, 2021 to waive its fees and/or reimburse certain operating expenses of the fund to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses and acquired funds fees and expenses) at a ratio no higher than 1.00% for Class B shares.
 The agreement may only be terminated with the consent of the fund's Board.